yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 Why It Matters:

-AI systems need a trusted source to understand, verify and connect information about a brand.
+AI systems require a trusted primary source to understand, validate and connect information about a brand.

-Positive Finding:

-Your brand has a strong primary digital entity foundation.

-Negative Finding:

-Your brand lacks a clearly identifiable primary digital source.

 ---